MicrosoftDocs/xamarin-docs/docs/mac/user-interface/custom-controls.md

 ---
-title: "Creating custom controls"
+title: "Creating Custom Controls in Xamarin.Mac"
-description: "This article describes how to create custom controls and work with them in Interface Builder." ms.prod: xamarin ms.assetid: 004534B1-5AEE-452C-BBBE-8C2673FD49B7 ms.technology: xamarin-mac
+description: "This document describes how to build custom controls in Xamarin.Mac.
+It shows how to build the custom control, track its state, draw its interface, respond to user input, and use the control in an application." ms.prod: xamarin ms.assetid: 004534B1-5AEE-452C-BBBE-8C2673FD49B7 ms.technology: xamarin-mac